-After an uncharacteristically long spring, Korea’s stifling summer season is nearing full swing.
+After an uncharacteristically long spring, Korea’s stifling summer season is in full swing.
 And while many countries stow away their hearty winter recipes for the summer, opting for fresher and cooler cuisines, Koreans tackle the blistering, humid season in the same fashion as their ancestors: by indulging in a boiling, ginseng-infused chicken soup known as samgyetang (삼계탕).

 Samgyetang is comprised of a whole, young chicken boiled alongside ginseng, jujubes, and garlic.
 While most soups are served with rice on the side, samgyetang serves the rice cooked inside the chicken.
 In turn, the rice soaks up the subtle yet delectable broth, making for a hearty bite.